 If a car accident victim waits a few days to go to the doctor, the insurance company might argue the injuries were not as severe as the victim's claims or even that they were not caused by the accident at all.
 This can turn a straightforward case of liability into a drawn-out legal battle to recover what's rightfully owed.

 If you suffered serious injuries while on the job, we are here for you.
-If you'd like an experienced DeKalb county auto injury attorney from Turner & Sackett to evaluate your case, please don't hesitate to send us an email or call (800) 761-0993.
+If you'd like an experienced Geneva auto injury attorney from Turner & Sackett to evaluate your case, please don't hesitate to send us an email or call (800) 761-0993.